 Monitor Your Infusion Site

-Infusion site failure is a common cause for unexplained highs.
+Infusion site failure is a common cause of unexplained highs.
 Check your site regularly for irritation, redness, swelling or bleeding.
 Change the infusion set immediately if you have unexplained high readings or moderate or large ketones.
 If your glucose is high twice in a row for no obvious reason, give a correction dose by injection and change your infusion set and rotate to a new site right away.
 Retest your glucose within two hours of changing your set and monitor regularly over the next few hours to ensure that your glucose is coming down.

 There is no perfect infusion set for everyone.
 If you experience unexplained highs that seem to disappear after the set is changed, ask to try a different infusion set.